astronomer/docs/astro/test-and-troubleshoot-locally.md

 To have the scheduler check for DAGs more frequently, you can set the `AIRFLOW__SCHEDULER__DAG_DIR_LIST_INTERVAL` environment variable to less than 300 seconds.
 This setting is dependent on the amount of CPU that is allocated to the scheduler.
 The greater the CPU allocation, the faster the scheduler can parse your DAGs.

+Make sure the `dag_id` isn’t duplicated.
+When two DAGs use the same `dag_id`, the newest DAG won't appear in the Airflow UI and you won't receive an error message.

 ### DAGs are running slowly

 If your Astro project contains many DAGs or tasks, then you might experience performance issues in your local Airflow environment.